TheresaLui/SelfHelpContent_v2/articles/problemscopingques.databox/problemscopingques-databoxdisk-notdetected.md

             "order": 600,
             "controlType": "multilinetextbox",
             "displayLabel": "Additional details about the issue",
-            "watermarkText": "Please provide full erro text and any other relevant information", "required": true,
+            "watermarkText": "Please provide full error text and any other relevant information", "required": true,
             "useAsAdditionalDetails": true
         }